TiBeN/ia-mame/README.md

 [![Build
 Status](https://travis-ci.org/TiBeN/ia-mame.svg?branch=master)](https://travis-ci.org/TiBeN/ia-mame)

-IaMame is a thin command line wrapper for the Mame Emulator which downloads automatically needed system roms and software from [The Internet Archive Mess and Mame collections](https://archive.org/details/messmame) if they are not found on the rompath directory before launching Mame.
+IaMame is a thin and transparent command line wrapper for the Mame Emulator for Linux, OSX Windows which downloads automatically needed system roms and softwares from [The Internet
+Archive Mess and Mame collections](https://archive.org/details/messmame) if they are missing on the rompath directory before launching Mame.

 No needs to have Gigas of roms collections on your drive anymore.

-It works for Mame roms, softwarelist roms and most of cd-rom CHD collections.
+Mame roms, softwarelist roms and most of cd-rom CHD collections are supported.

-I'm facing issues on some CHD collections (psx, saturn) due to version differences between the collection and the Mame executable.
-It is especially true if the delta of the version is high.
-(PSX CHDs will work great using Mame v0.161 but not with 0.170 for example)

-The goal of `ia-mame` is to be totally transparent.
-So simply tell it where is your mame executable and use it like the real mame.

-It works on Linux, Windows, and should work on Mac but has not been tested.

 Prerequisites
 -------------